omni/bridge-ui/README.md

     * as the validator's wallet address(es)

 3. Fund the test account(s).
-    * Fund Home accounts (`validators`) using the [POA Sokol Faucet](https://faucet-sokol.herokuapp.com/)
+    * Fund Home account(s) using the [POA Sokol Faucet](https://faucet-sokol.herokuapp.com/)
-    * Get free Kovan Coins from the [gitter channel](https://gitter.im/kovan-testnet/faucet) or [Iracus faucet](https://github.com/kovan-testnet/faucet) for Foreign Accounts.
-Get 5 Keth to 1 acc, and transfer from it to all other wallets.
+    * Get free Kovan Coins from the [gitter channel](https://gitter.im/kovan-testnet/faucet) or [Iracus faucet](https://github.com/kovan-testnet/faucet) for Foreign account(s).
+Get 5 Keth to 1 acc, and transfer from there to all other wallets if more than one account is used.

 4. Deploy the Sokol <-> Kovan Bridge contracts.
     * Go to the the `sokol-kovan-bridge` folder created in step 1 and `git clone https://github.com/poanetwork/poa-bridge-contracts`